 Encourage Students to Review our Recruiting and Career Events Calendar

-Request a Workshop for your Class or Department
+Request a Workshop for your Class or Department (In-Person & Virtual)

 The Career Center offers various workshops presented by both our Career Center paraprofessionals/peers and by our professional staff.
 Whether you are looking for a 20 or 50 minute workshop, we will work closely with you to meet the needs of your class.
+You can also access our library of past workshops.

 Refer your Students to Work with Us